Elementary and Junior High Schools

 Private Elementary and Junior High School

 Unlike public schools, you need to pass the entrance examination even for elementary and junior high schools.
 As well, tuition and other fees are quite expensive.
 For details, please inquire with Private School Promotion Department of Fukuoka Prefecture or the school of your choice.

 Education in English

 In Fukuoka, there is the Fukuoka International School which is recognized by WASC (Western Association of Schools and Colleges) and offers a kindergarten to high school curriculum in the American education system, using English.
 This school is also a member of the International Baccalaureate.
 For details, please contact the school directly.

 High-School-Preparatory Guidance (Shinro Guidance)

-For junior high school students and their parents whose native language is not Japanese, private support organizations called Council for Career and Higher Education in Fukuoka (Fukuoka-chiku Shinro Hosho Kyogikai) and For Living Together in Fukuoka City (Tomoni Ikiru Machi Fukuoka no Kai) hold an annual workshop in early August with hopes that these students can advance to a senior high school and make advancement decisions smoothly.
+For junior high school students and their parents whose native language is not Japanese, a nonprofit organization called For Living Together in Fukuoka City (Tomoni Ikiru Machi Fukuoka no Kai) holds an annual workshop in early August to support these students to advance to a high school and make advancement decisions smoothly.